louadi/NEASE/README.md

 file: a string representing a local file path for the HTML file.

-save_pdf: If True. also save the figure as PDF.
+save_pdf: If True, also save the figure as PDF.

 k: a Float for the algorithm  Fruchterman-Reingold force-directed for nodes positions, to be tuned by the user.
 You might need to run the following function multiple times for an optimal visualizations.
         [more details](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html).